gavinmcfarland/plugma-deprecated/README.md

 # Plugma

-Plugma is a small framework for making it easier to develop and maintain Figma Plugins.
+Plugma is a small framework and CLI that makes it easier to develop and maintain Figma plugins.

 ## Features
 - Convenient methods for message handling, menu commands, showing and posting to UI and more
 - A single reference for managing plugin state more easily throughout your code
-- Auto-increment plugin version on publish
+- Keep track of changes using the CLI
-- Easily find documents and nodes created by past versions of your plugin
+- Find documents and nodes created by past versions of your plugin

 ## Example